Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/extrude.rst

-In Fig. :ref:`fig-curves-extrude-taber2` a control point in the taper curve to the left is moved away from the center and that gives a wider result to the curve object on the right.
+In Fig. :ref:`fig-curves-extrude-taber2` a control point in the taper curve to the left is moved away from the origin and that gives a wider result to the curve object on the right.

 .. _fig-curves-extrude-taber3: